Health & Safety

 Security Awareness Programs

 The Texas Lutheran University presents crime prevention programs in an “ongoing” basis mode.
 A speaker, usually an officer, presents tips on personal safety and date/rape and sexual assault topics.
 GHB/Rohypnol and other date rape drugs are discussed.
 Alcohol is present a large percentage of the time in sexual assault cases.
 This is thoroughly presented.
-The Texas Lutheran University Police Department and the Texas Lutheran University Health Center provide pamphlets and brochures addressing many crime prevention topics including date rape/acquaintance rape and personal safety tips.
-The Texas Lutheran University Residence Life personnel, such as a residence assistant, provide written information and programs in housing areas.
+The Texas Lutheran University Police Department and the TLU Student Health & Wellness Center provide pamphlets and brochures addressing many crime prevention topics including date rape/acquaintance rape and personal safety tips.
+The Texas Lutheran University Campus Life personnel, such as a residence assistant, provide written information and programs in housing areas.
 This is usually done each semester.

 Texas Lutheran University Police Department is a member of Guadalupe County sexual assault response team, comprised of all surrounding agencies.
-Texas Lutheran University offers informational programs on the issue of sexual assault (including rape or acquaintance rape) through its Residence Life, Police, Student Life and Learning, and Center for Women’s Studies programs.
+Texas Lutheran University offers informational programs on the issue of sexual assault (including rape or acquaintance rape) through its Campus Life, Police, Student Affairs, and Center for Women’s Studies programs.
 All students should alert themselves to the dangers, preventative measures, and responses needed to sexual assault.